 We may use them to:

 In addition, when we email you, we may place a tag (also known as ‘tracking pixel’) on the email we send out.
-These let us monitor performance of our emails marketing activity.
+These let us monitor performance of our email marketing activity.

 Who can I contact about all this?

-If you are unhappy with our work or something that we have done or failed to do, we want to know about it.
+If you are unhappy with any way in which we handle your personal information or something that we have done or failed to do, we want to know about it.
 We also welcome your views on what we do well.
 Your comments enable us as an organisation to learn and continuously improve our services.

 If you have any questions or comments, please contact:

 Peace Direct, Second Floor, 72-74 Mare Street, London E8 4RT

 Should you still be unhappy by any way in which we handle your personal information, you can also contact the Information Commissioner’s Office using the details below:

 Telephone: 0303 123 1113